 The collecting process is usually systematic in one way or another.
 Tools are often used to carry out the process.

 The data collected shall be transformed into the formats of the platform in which it is going to be processed.

 Here is a definition by Wikipedia (more in a research context):

 Data collection is the process of gathering and measuring information on targeted variables in an established systematic fashion, which then enables one to answer relevant questions and evaluate outcomes.

 What’s the Goal of Data Collection?

-- See What People Scrapes When They Scrape the Web for a more comprehensive view on what people are doing with the scraped data
+See What People Scrapes When They Scrape the Web for a more comprehensive view of what people are doing with the scraped data

 Many companies need to extract data from websites to meet their various needs.
 But during the process of collecting data from websites, they may run into problems like collecting irrelevant or duplicate data, having insufficient time or budget, being lack of useful tools, or failing to extract dynamic data.

-Well problems exist, so as solutions.
-Before getting ourselves frustrated, the first thing we can do is to make a data collection plan:
+Well, problems exist, and so as solutions.
+Before getting ourselves frustrated, the first thing we can do is make a data collection plan: